Skip to main content

 Unassign the selected credential from the server.

-You can use the same credential for multiple SQL servers.
-However, a SQL server can only be assigned a single credential.
+You can use the same credentials for multiple SQL servers.
+However, an SQL server can only be assigned a single set of credentials.

 Did this answer your question?